TrainingByPackt/Clojure/chapter8/exercise12/hello-leiningen/README.md

 # hello-leiningen

-An example of a Clojure application using an external library defined in project.clj file.
+An example of a Clojure application packaged as an uberjar.

 ## Usage